The-CALP-Network/CALP-CVA-Tracking-Pipeline/GUIDE.md

 ```
 </details>

+The resulting global total for humanitarian CVA is larger than totals calculated solely based on FTS and projects data.
+This is primarily due to the inclusion of survey data submitted by implementing agencies on their global organisational total CVA figures, and given those implementing agencies do not comprehensively report on all their volumes of humanitarian CVA to FTS and because projects data is not available for all crisis contexts.

 ## CVA data by cluster

 There are two main avenues to explore CVA data by cluster with the data compiled in this guide.

 The first involves the FTS CVA dataset generated above.
 Within that, we could analyse funding for CVA by cluster across a large number of contexts.
 The ‘destinationObjects\_GlobalCluster.name’ column standardises the field clusters into a set of global clusters and allows for easier analysis (though currently there is no designated ‘multi-purpose cash’ category within that column).
 However, given none of the possible ways of reporting on CVA to FTS are used comprehensively or consistently, this data will inevitably be partial.
 It might therefore be harder to use as a basis for advocacy with clusters to change the share of CVA within each cluster if that true share is only partially known.

-The second possible way involves using the project planned budget data ([see above](#projects-module-cva-fields)).
+The second possible way involves using the project planned budget data ([see above](#projects-module-cva-fields)) before it is combined with FTS data.
 Thie has the advantage that it provides a complete account of planning figures for each HRP with available data (usually over 20 plans each year).
 This should therefore provide information with fairly high confidence about the planned significance of CVA by cluster in those response plans.
 This data would be available alongside information on which organisations or organisation types plan for smaller or greater shares of CVA within their activities, and what those activities are.
 It also has the advantage for being planning data that it can be used for forward-looking advocacy on activities that are yet to be implemented, unlike most other CVA data, which is mostly retrospective.

 ## CVA data by country